 Alpha and beta values are determined from past performance of financial assets and an index over one-year periods.
 The data then allows the prediction of active risk exposure in an identical period in the future using the analysis.

-Example, if Apple is launching an iPhone, and we want to find out how it’s affecting the Apple stock.
+For example, if Apple is launching an iPhone, we want to find out how it affects Apple stock.
 We analyze performance over the last three months following the release to determine the risks associated with trading Apple stocks for the coming three months.

 The alpha and beta values are determined by analyzing the NASDAQ 100 Index.